WhatMakesAGoodCM/What-Makes-a-Good-Commit-Message/README.md

     * if_mulit_commit = 1 means a commit is non-atomic.

 * maintenance type and expression way.xlsx
-    * It contains the results of our RQ2: the presentation of why and what, as well as links to maintenance dimensions.
+    * It contains the results of our RQ2: the expression ways of Why and What, as well as links to maintenance types.

 ## CommitMessage (Scripts)
 The folder scripts contains the following files.